BlauerPlanet/TUBAF/README.md

 First download Zotero (free): https://www.zotero.org/

 Download the FECOFINAL.csl and double-click.
-A pop up will show up and ask you to ninstall the Citation Style in Zotero.
+A pop up will show up and ask you to install the Citation Style in Zotero.

 ![grafik](https://github.com/user-attachments/assets/1f09678f-21aa-42ee-a43c-a4336b636cef)